near/pagoda-console/frontend/components/lib/NearInput/README.md

 # Near Input

-Use this component when you need to allow users to enter an amount of NEAR or yoctoNEAR.
+Use this component when you need to allow users to enter an amount of yoctoNEAR (NEAR support coming soon).
 This component must be used in conjunction with React Hook Form's `Controller` component.
 Due to yoctoNEAR being a potentially massive number (U128 max value), the input value will be interpreted as a `string` - not a `number`.

 ## Example